shivan-s/shivan-s/README.md

 Strange pairing, right?
 Eyecare 👓 and technology 🖥️.
 As an Optometrist, I work with people one-to-one.
 However, technology is a powerful tool that allows me to help others at scale.

 ###  🔭 I’m currently working on
+- [My Blog]("https://github.com/shivans93/shivan-blog"): A blog written in Wagtail and Django
+- [Optom Chitchat]("https://github.com/optom-chitchat"): A Django application for optometrists to post annoying things about their day
 - [Green Your Impact]("https://github.com/shivans93/green-your-impact"): An application written using Django REST Framework and ReactJS to reward users for reducing carbon emissions
 - [Nutrify](https://github.com/shivans93/nutrify): Working alongside [mrdbourke](https://github.com/mrdbourke) in creating an application where users can learn about nutrient data simple by taking a photo of what they are eating.